 Results

-Since its inception in 2022, the NutriSave program has conducted a comprehensive exploration to reduce food loss and waste while increasing access to fruits and vegetables for low-income consumers in Kenya.
-The process involved value chain prioritization, value chain analysis, demand assessment, supply assessment, and human-centered design approach for solution development and consumer demand research.
+Since its launch in December 2022, the NutriSave program has been actively conducting formative research to guide the creation of solutions aimed at reducing food loss and waste, while improving access to fruits and vegetables for low-income consumers in Kenya.
+This research includes value chain analysis, demand and supply assessments, economic case development, solution landscaping, a human-centered design approach for solution development, and consumer demand research, among other studies.

-These solutions were evaluated based on desirability, feasibility, viability, and potential impact on improving access to affordable and nutritious fruits and vegetables, nutritional outcomes, women’s involvement, and climate mitigation.
+Prototyping and testing of proposed solutions, ranging from low to high fidelity, are assessed based on their desirability, feasibility, viability, and potential impact on enhancing access to affordable and nutritious fruits and vegetables, improving nutritional outcomes, increasing women’s involvement, and contributing to climate mitigation.

 Further reading